vitessio/arewefastyet/docs/arewefastyet_exec.md

-      --equinix-instance-type string      Instance type to use for the creation of a new node --equinix-project-id string         Project ID to use for Equinix Metal --equinix-token string              Auth Token for Equinix Metal --exec-root-dir string              Path to the root directory of exec -h, --help                              help for exec
+      --equinix-instance-type string      Instance type to use for the creation of a new node --equinix-project-id string         Project ID to use for Equinix Metal --equinix-token string              Auth Token for Equinix Metal --exec-git-ref string               Git reference on which the benchmarks will run --exec-root-dir string              Path to the root directory of exec --exec-source string                Name of the source that triggered the execution -h, --help                              help for exec
       --infra-path string                 Path to the infra directory
 ```